OsandaMalith/BlueIvy/README.md

 - The client and the generated keyloggers supports both Python 3 and Python 2.7
 - The client is made cross-platform.
 Can generate customized loggers from any OS.
+- There is executable client compiled for Windows platforms.

 #### For the Client
 * Colorama - `$pip install colorama` - https://pypi.python.org/pypi/colorama